pub struct Triangle<T = f64>(pub Coord<T>, pub Coord<T>, pub Coord<T>)

 fn closest_point(&self, p: &Point<F>) -> Closest<F>

-.Source§impl<T> Contains<GeometryCollection<T>> for Triangle<T>where
+self and p.Source§impl<T> Contains<GeometryCollection<T>> for Triangle<T>where

 T: GeoFloat,